-As Thanksgiving approaches, I am reminded once again of all that I am thankful for.
+As the holiday season approaches, I am reminded once again of all that I am thankful for.
 Life experience has taught me to take nothing for granted.

 When this happens, I go a bit “CRAZY MOMMY” and explain in no uncertain terms, “If I hear this sort of talk again, I’m going to round-up all the “stuff” you are obviously taking for granted, and put it in a big bag and take it somewhere where kids will REALLY appreciate it!”
 (YES!
 I think we’ve ALL given this lecture!)

 When they are old enough, having your kids write “Thank You” cards is definitely a step in the right direction.
-Even so, it can feel like a perfunctory task that kids “get good at”– as if writing a thank you card were a necessary part of the gift receiving transaction.
+Even so, it can feel like a perfunctory task that kids “get good at”– as if writing a thank you card was a necessary part of the gift-receiving transaction.